Club Rules and Recommendations

 Flying

-7. All flying must be conducted in a safe and responsible manner.
+- All flying must be conducted in a safe and responsible manner.
 Models should at all times be flown within the area designated on the site map, or other area as advised by a Committee Member or Safety Officer.
-No flying is to take place over the pits, car park or adjacent road.
-All flying should be in front of the pilots, not behind the pits – the only exception is for multi-rotor pilots (see 20 above).
+No flying is to take place over the pits, car park, farm or adjacent roads.
+All flying must be in front of the pilots: imagine a line extending from the nearside edge of the take-off strip and extending outwards.
+Do not fly behind this line (sight boards are provided on the boundary hedges to help your orientation).

 When using 35mHz equipment